BLOG

-A static code analysis, also known as white box testing is an application testing solution that reviews code in a non-runtime environment.
-A Static code analysis can be carried out both during the development lifecycle as well as even after the application is launched on app stores.
+Static source code analysis, or white box testing, is an application testing solution that reviews code in a non-runtime environment.
+It can be carried out both during the development lifecycle and after the application is launched on app stores.

-This analysis (depending upon the tool) highlights different predetermined common vulnerabilities within a static state by using various testing methods like data flow, Control flow graph, Taint, and Lexical analysis.
+This analysis (depending upon the tool) highlights different predetermined common vulnerabilities within a static state by using various testing methods, such as data flow, Control flow graph, Taint, and Lexical analysis.

-Due to the vast unexplored territory of cybersecurity and the rise of stringent government policies, businesses are obligated to keep a constant check on their security parameters at all times.
+Due to the vast unexplored territory of cybersecurity and the rise of stringent government policies, businesses must constantly check their security parameters.

-This is exactly when a static code analysis comes in handy to help the developer, security analyst, and businesses keep updated with the latest vulnerabilities.
+This is exactly when static code analysis comes in handy, helping developers, security analysts, and businesses stay updated with the latest vulnerabilities.

-Static code analyzer looks for patterns, defined to them as rules, which can cause those security vulnerabilities or other code quality problems, necessary for production quality code.
-With that being said, here are five reasons why it would help businesses to adopt static code testing.
+A static code analyzer looks for patterns, defined as rules, that can cause security vulnerabilities or other code quality problems necessary for production-quality code.
+That said, here are five reasons why it would help businesses adopt static code testing.

-One of the primary reasons why static application security testing is so important is that it lets you thoroughly analyze all of your code without even executing it.
-It is because of this fact that it is able to detect vulnerabilities in even the most distant and unattended portions of the code also.
+One of the primary reasons static application security testing is so important is that it lets you thoroughly analyze your code without executing it.
+This allows it to detect vulnerabilities in even the most distant and unattended portions of the code.

-Another benefit of carrying out static code analysis is that it can be modified according to your project's specific needs and it also enables easy collaboration across the entire development team.
+Another benefit of static code analysis is that it can be modified according to your project's specific needs.
+It also enables easy collaboration across the entire development team.

-Also, it lets you find bugs in the early phases of the development cycle and that is why the associated cost of fixing the entire thing gets reduced massively.
+It also allows you to find bugs in the early phases of the development cycle, which reduces the associated cost of fixing the entire thing massively.

 1. Change is the only constant

-When the cybersecurity ecosystem is nothing but changing constantly, it helps businesses to adopt an agile security strategy by CTO to help cope with this change.
-Most sast testing is constantly updated with new threats and helps keep a check on the sanity of basic configuration testing.
+As the cybersecurity ecosystem constantly changes, static code analysis helps businesses adopt an agile security strategy by the CTO to cope with this change.
+Most SAST testing is constantly updated with new threats and helps check the sanity of basic configuration testing.

-A lot of the static code analyzers also incorporate industry compliance test cases into their security system to ensure that the most common and dangerous threats are accounted for.
+Many static code analyzers also incorporate industry compliance test cases into their security systems to ensure that the most common and dangerous threats are accounted for.

-An ideal scenario for when a static code analysis would be performed is that there would be a high degree of confidence that what is found is indeed a flaw (also known as false positives).
-This is however not the case in every situation and so much so even with a lot of static analyzer tools out there.
+An ideal scenario for performing a static code analysis is that there would be a high degree of confidence that what is found is indeed a flaw (also known as false positives).
+However, this is not the case in every situation, and it is so even with many static analyzer tools.

-However, what the tool does do is help a security analyst to narrow down on threats detected, which would otherwise take them several hours or days to identify.
+However, the tool does help a security analyst narrow down the detected threats, which would otherwise take several hours or days to identify.

-Analysts can then look deeper into the threats to help ensure that they are not false positives and take necessary actions towards them.
+Analysts can then thoroughly investigate the threats to ensure they are not false positives and take necessary action.

 3. Helps scale at a faster pace